-1. Place the milk, dates, and almond butter into a small bowl and set aside so that the dates can soften (at least 15 minutes).
+1. Place the milk, dates, and cashews or almond butter into a small bowl, and set aside at least 15 minutes (so the dates can soften).

 Tips for Successful No-Oil Waffles

-How to set the heat: Set the heat at medium or medium-high.
-Each waffle maker is different, so experiment with the heat setting that works for your waffle iron.
-Mine has 5 heat settings (5 is hottest), and I find that settling it at 3-4 works well.
+• Set the heat at medium.
+Each waffle iron is different, so experiment with the heat setting that works best for your iron.
+Mine has 5 heat settings (5 is hottest), and I find that setting it to 4 works well.

-Lifting the lid after cooking: When the “done” light comes on, lift the lid (beware of escaping steam).
-If it just doesn’t want to open yet, give it another 30 seconds to a minute then try again.
-Even when the waffles are done, sometimes the lid still requires a firm tug to get it to separate from the waffle since we are not using oil.
-Slightly over-baked waffles are preferable to under-baked (which can result in a gooey, sticking mess).
+• When the “done” light comes on, lift the lid slowly (beware of escaping steam).
+If it just doesn’t want to open yet, give it another 30 to 60 seconds, and then try again.
+Even when the waffles are done, sometimes the lid still requires a firm tug to get it to separate from the waffle, since we are not using oil.
+Slightly overbaked waffles are preferable to underbaked ones (which can result in a gooey, sticking mess).

-Have patience: Find the amount of batter and the heat setting that works best for you and your waffle iron, and make a note for next time.
+• Have patience and find the amount of batter and the heat setting that works best for your taste and your waffle iron, and make a note for next time.